Program overview

 If ever there was a hands-on career, it would be carpentry.
 In a stocked tool kit, a carpenter’s hands and keen mind are the most important.
 Constructing, erecting, installing, and repairing structures and fixtures for residential and light commercial use are all tasks that carpenters are needed for.

 In our Carpentry (Optional Co-op) diploma program, you will develop practical skills such as framing walls, siding and drywall installation, constructing wooden forms for pouring concrete, and erecting scaffolding.
 You’ll also learn about the codes, standards, and quality concepts that apply to carpentry.
-Carpenters are experts in home and business improvement, strategic thinkers, and practitioners who are always in demand.
+Carpenters are experts in home and business improvement, always in demand.
 Enroll today to hone your skills and pursue a rewarding profession that allows you to play a key part in the evolution of ideas and dreams, seeing them through from concept to realization.

 Program Structure

 The Carpentry (Optional Co-op) diploma program is designed to be completed within two academic years of full-time study.
-This program offers a blend of theoretical knowledge and practical skills essential for a successful career in carpentry.
+This program offers a blend of theoretical knowledge and practical skills, ensuring that students are well-prepared for the carpentry profession.

 • Possibility to participate in a 22-week job placement (Paid)